Craft Buds

 100_6457

-Keep adding pieces until your block is the same size (or a little larger) than the plus-sign piece.
+Keep adding pieces until your block is the same size (or a little larger) as the plus-sign piece.

 100_6458